aiidaplugins/aiida-lammps/docs/source/topics/data/parameters.md

 :::

 ## Compute parameters
-When asking ``aiida-lammps`` to calculate a certain ``compute`` its ``LAMMPS`` name will be automatically generated following the pattern ``compute_name_group_name_aiida`` where ``compute_name`` is the ``LAMMPS`` name of the compute, e.g. ``pe/atom`` with the difference than the ``/`` character is replaced by ``_`` and ``group_name`` is the name of the group to which the compute is applied.
+When asking {{ aiida_lammps }} to calculate a certain ``compute`` its {{ LAMMPS }} name will be automatically generated following the pattern ``compute_name_group_name_aiida`` where ``compute_name`` is the ``LAMMPS`` name of the compute, e.g. ``pe/atom`` with the difference than the ``/`` character is replaced by ``_`` and ``group_name`` is the name of the group to which the compute is applied.
 All global computes are printed to the ``lammps.out`` and all site dependent quantities are printed to the trajectory file.
 These computes can then be accessed as outputs of the simulation.

 ## Input validation
-``LAMMPS`` has a quite large amount of possible parameters which can be passed into it to control its behavior.
-Many of these options are incompatible which can cause the ``LAMMPS`` simulation to fail.
-To try to catch as many as possible of these possible conflicts the ``aiida-lammps`` input is validated against a [JSON schema](https://json-schema.org/understanding-json-schema/index.html), that checks that the provided input parameters fulfill this schema as much as possible, e.g. it checks that only ``LAMMPS`` computes can be passed to the ``compute`` block, etc. Due to the large amount and variety of options for each compute/fixes these options are not thoroughly checked, only the name of the compute itself is checked.
+{{ LAMMPS }} has a quite large amount of possible parameters which can be passed into it to control its behavior.
+Many of these options are incompatible which can cause the {{ LAMMPS }} simulation to fail.
+To try to catch as many as possible of these possible conflicts the {{ aiida_lammps }} input is validated against a [JSON schema](https://json-schema.org/understanding-json-schema/index.html), that checks that the provided input parameters fulfill this schema as much as possible, e.g. it checks that only {{ LAMMPS }} computes can be passed to the ``compute`` block, etc. Due to the large amount and variety of options for each compute/fixes these options are not thoroughly checked, only the name of the compute itself is checked.